merveasiler/Geometric-Kernel-Approximation/README.md

 We introduce a novel approach to compute the geometric kernel of a polygon mesh embedded in 3D. <br />
 This is the source code for our paper "[3D Geometric Kernel Computation in Polygon Mesh Structures.](https://www.sciencedirect.com/science/article/pii/S0097849324000864)" <br />
+If you use this code please give reference to the above publication: Asiler, M., & Sahillioğlu, Y. (2024).
+3D geometric kernel computation in polygon mesh structures.
+Computers & Graphics, 103951. <br />
+© 2024 Published by Elsevier Ltd. <br />

 **>>>> DISTRIBUTION** <br /> <br />
 Windows 10 or newer.